Republican Lawmakers in Virginia Have Drafted New Cannabis Legislation

 Virginia adult-use cannabis law isn’t even a year old, but changes are likely afoot.

-In an interview published last month, Youngkin said point-blank that he “will not seek to overturn the law on personal possession,” but he expressed less certainty about the regulation of cannabis sales.
+In an interview published last month, Youngkin said point-blank that he “will not seek to overturn the law on personal possession.”
+Still, he expressed less certainty about regulating cannabis sales.

 “When it comes to commercialization, I think there is a lot of work to be done.
 I’m not against it, but there’s a lot of work to be done,” Youngkin told Virginia Business.
 “There are some nonstarters, including the forced unionization that’s in the current bill.
-There have been concerns expressed by law enforcement in how the gap in the laws can actually be enforced.
+Law enforcement has expressed concerns about how the gap in the laws can be enforced.
 Finally, there’s a real need to make sure that we aren’t promoting an anti-competitive industry.
-I do understand that there are preferences to make sure that all participants in the industry are qualified to do the industry well.”
+I understand that there are preferences to ensure that all participants in the industry are qualified to do the industry well.”

-Northam signed the measure into law last spring and, since July 1, 2021, it has been legal for Virginia adults aged 21 and older to possess as much as an ounce of weed.
-But pot sales remain illegal under the law, and the newly created Cannabis Control Authority, the regulatory agency overseeing Virginia’s new cannabis industry, has said that legal sales will not begin before 2024.
+Northam signed the measure into law last spring, and since July 1, 2021, it has been legal for Virginia adults aged 21 and older to possess as much as an ounce of weed.
+But pot sales remain illegal under the law.
+The newly created Cannabis Control Authority, the regulatory agency overseeing Virginia’s new cannabis industry, has said legal sales will not begin before 2024.